GabrilH/Aguda-Compiler/README.md

 This project is a compiler for the AGUDA programming language.
 It includes a lexer, a parser (both made with PLY), a type checker and generates LLVM code via llvmlite binding.
 The compiler also supports running tests for valid and invalid programs.

+You can find the AGUDA language description and each milestone information inside `docs` directory.

 **Final Grade:** 19/20